bitagoras/xtype/README.md

 Version: 0.1

-The metainfo gives information about how to read or pre-process the data, before it is passed to the application.
+The content of the ```metainfo``` object gives information about how to read or pre-process the data, before it is passed to the application.
 This is mostly used for optimizing the storage efficiency or speed for large files.
 It can also contain application-specific information of how to apply the data.
-The metainfo consists of objects in front of elements and contains e.g. pointers to sub-elements, definitions of user-defined types for ```x```, or instructions to transpose or concatenate matrices or vectors when loaded to memory.
+The metainfo consists of objects in front of elements and contains e.g. pointers to sub-elements, definitions of user-defined types for ```x```, or instructions to transpose or concatenate matrices or vectors when loaded into memory.
 The metainfo object contains pairs of keywords and values.
-Each keyword represents a feature that extents features that are not contained in the UBN core grammar.
-Two examples of meta information are given below.
+Each pair represents an extended features that is not contained in the UBN core grammar.
+Some first examples of such meta features are listed below.
 More will follow.

 ### Size of element